DennisLent/RustyRunways/docs/core/custom_worlds.md

   - `max_weight` (float, default `650.0`): maximum cargo weight (kg) for generated orders.
   - `alpha` (float, default `0.12`): distance multiplier in the value calculation.
   - `beta` (float, default `0.55`): urgency multiplier in the value calculation.

+### Common Customisations

+The most frequently adjusted knobs are the `gameplay` block and the weight/deadline limits inside `orders`.
+Increasing `restock_cycle_hours` slows down how quickly new work appears.
+Lowering `max_weight` keeps starter planes relevant for longer, whereas raising it forces players to invest in larger aircraft earlier.
+Tightening the fuel `min_price_multiplier` and `max_price_multiplier` narrows price swings, making cash flow more predictable during playtests.
+For handcrafted cargo chains, disable regeneration (`regenerate: false`) and list explicit `orders` for each airport.

+Every change can be tested immediately by pointing the CLI, GUI, or Python environment at your YAML file.
+Because the schema defaults to the tuned KPIs, omitting a field means “use the balanced value.”

 ## Examples